WhizTechh/TakeScreenshotWinForms/README.md

 # TakeScreenshotWinForms (by WhizTech)

-This code fixes the “Upper-Left-Part” problem caused by Windows Zoo Scaling, where only a part of the screen is displayed and not the whole screen.
+This code fixes the “Upper-Left-Part” problem caused by Windows Zoom Scaling, where only a part of the screen is displayed and not the whole screen.

 This code is freely accessible to everyone and can be used.